Realism (international relations): Regional neorealism

+Heron's approach departs from traditional neorealism, which treats the international system as a single, uniform structure defined by global anarchy.
+Regional neorealism instead conceptualises the system as a set of overlapping regional security architectures that exert distinct constraints on state behaviour.
+According to the theory, geography, resource distribution, and the density of local institutions create region-specific structural logics.

+States experience incentives produced by both global and regional structures, but regional pressures are considered more immediate and behaviour-shaping.
+The theory conforms with both concepts of defensive and offensive realism, suggesting that regional factors alone determine whether conflict between states exhibits traits of each school.

+Heron developed the framework in response to empirical cases during his scholarly work on the Arctic, where states acted contrary to predictions derived from global-level structural incentives, particularly in medium-power regions.

 Criticisms

 Democratic peace

-Democratic peace theory advocates also that realism is not applicable to democratic states' relations with each another as their studies claim that such states do not go to war with one another.
-However, realists and proponents of other schools have critiqued both this claim and the studies which appear to support it, claiming that its definitions of "war" and "democracy" must be tweaked in order to achieve the desired result.
-Furthermore, a realist government may not consider it in its interest to start a war for little gain, so realism does not necessarily mean constant battles.
+Democratic peace theory advocates also that realism is not applicable to democratic states' relations with each other as their studies claim that such states do not go to war with one another.
+However, realists and proponents of other schools have critiqued this claim, claiming that its definitions of "war" and "democracy" must be tweaked in order to achieve this result.
+The interactive model of democratic peace observes a gradual influence of both democracy and democratic difference on wars and militarized interstate disputes.
+A realist government may not consider it in its interest to start a war for little gain, so realism does not necessarily mean constant battles.

 Hegemonic peace and conflict

 Robert Gilpin developed the theory of hegemonic stability theory within the realist framework, but limited it to the economic field.
 Niall Ferguson remarked that the theory has offered insights into the way that economic power works, but neglected the military and cultural aspects of power.

 John Ikenberry and Daniel Deudney state that the Iraq War, conventionally blamed on liberal internationalism by realists, actually originates more closely from hegemonic realism.
 The "instigators of the war", they suggest, were hegemonic realists.
 Where liberal internationalists reluctantly supported the war, they followed arguments linked to interdependence realism relating to arms control.
-The realist scholar John Mearsheimer states that "One might think..." events including the Bush Doctrine are "evidence of untethered realism that unipolarity made possible," but disagrees and contends that various interventions are caused by a belief that a liberal international order can transcend power politics.
+John Mearsheimer states that "One might think..." events including the Bush Doctrine are "evidence of untethered realism that unipolarity made possible," but disagrees and contends that various interventions are caused by a belief that a liberal international order can transcend power politics.